JCSU President's Biography

 Dr. Carter was honored with the 2011 Charlotte Catalyst Humanitarian Award for his efforts in diversity and philanthropy as a leader in the community.
 Through Dr. Carter’s ambitious vision, JCSU is exceeding goals and attracting national attention for its positive changes and local support.
 The University is creating a path of success emphasizing partnership, revitalization, and transformation.

 In 2013, he received the Creative Thinkers Award from the Carolinas Chapter of the Counselors of Real Estate for his leadership in envisioning and executing the Mosaic Village project as part of the transformation of the Northwest Corridor.
 Dr. Carter also received the Latin American Excelente Award from the Charlotte Latin American Coalition in 2013 as the non-Latino person who has done the most to support the Latino community.
+The Charlotte Post honored Dr. Carter with its Luminary Award in 2014.

 Dr. Carter is a strong proponent of diversity and inclusiveness.
 He is committed to understanding who we are as global citizens and making a difference as a community.
 By embracing diversity and inclusiveness, he believes we can learn the qualities that attract people to a cause and use their engagement as a catalyst for our greater well-being.